schadr/research-papers/README.md

 STC - accepted
 > Proposing the idea of weighing social and technical dependencies to gain a finer grained STC-metric.

+TSE - accepted
+> Indepth nvestigation of the value in weighing social and technical dependencies to improve socio-technical congruence.

 ### 2008 ###
 IBM Innotavation Award - accepted
 > A proposal to implement the recommendation system we proposed at RSSE 2008.